bcgov/entity/.github/ISSUE_TEMPLATE/feature.md

 Ready to Build (DoR):
-- [ ] Have Stakeholders have approved this story?
+- [ ] Have Stakeholders approved this story?
 - [ ] Does User story have full flow of business rules, happy and alternate paths etc. ?
 - [ ] Are the dependies known/understood?
 - [ ] Are the validation rules defined?
 (UI, Data, Role-Action)